mjhea0/thinkful-mentor/csv-data-analysis/readme.md

     pp.pprint(data)
 ```

-However, Pandas makes it easy to print the data in tabular format.
+Test this out.
+Looks better, right.
+Well, Pandas makes it even easier to print the data in tabular format.

 Simply install Pandas with pip: